kazomu/kazomu.github.io/content/blog/gintama/index.md

 So, movie clips cannot be added.
 Thus, dialogues need to be added in different ways.
 Maybe crunchyroll links with time stamps mentioned?

 - Serious dialogues - kawarani!
+The fight where the invaders mock Earth for having women and children fighting in the war, and Kyubei responds by saying "The consequences of war are for women and children.
+Surely, your exploits will not stop just because a few of us (women) are standing in your way."
 - Hilarious events - Hasegawa suicide
 - Seriousness in hilarious start (Slice of life) - Madao bloom
 - Grossly hilarious events - Shogun negotiation in the last arc.